-Strategic Planning
+6.2 Strategic Planning

-The Board is required to establish a strategic planning group to develop a Strategic Plan in accordance with the legislation, describing the strategic vision and direction for the Board.
+The Board is required to establish a Strategic Planning Group to develop the Strategic Plan in accordance with the legislation, describing the strategic vision and direction for the Board.

-The Board is one of four integration joint boards in the area of the health board and the Parties and the Board require to work in co-operation amongst themselves and with those other local authorities and integration joint boards in preparing their Integration Schemes, in developing their respective Strategic Plans, in the delivery of the integration functions, and in the interaction with health and social care functions which are not integrated.
+The Board is one of four Integration Joint Board s in the area of NHS Lothian and the Parties and the Board require to work in co-operation amongst themselves and with those other local authorities and Integration Joint Board s in preparing their Integration Schemes, in developing their respective Strategic Plans, in the delivery of the Integration Functions, and in the interaction with health and social care functions which are not integrated.

-In developing and revising the Scheme the Parties have taken into account the other Schemes being developed and reviewed between the health board and other councils in its area, and the effects that all of those Schemes, and this one, may have on the others.
+In developing and revising the Scheme the Parties have taken into account the other Schemes being developed and reviewed between NHS Lothian and other councils in its area, and the effects that all of those Schemes, and this one, may have on the others.

 The Board also requires to have regard to the impact its Strategic Plan will have on services, facilities and resources to be used in relation to the Strategic Plans after their adoption or whilst they are being developed in those other areas.
-The Parties' will support the Board in putting in place a process and system to secure close collaboration, co-operation and the sharing of relevant information amongst the Chief Officers of the Lothian IJBs and amongst their Strategic Planning Groups.
-The Parties shall ensure through the line management arrangements for the Chief Officer set out in the Scheme, that the Chief Officer provides information to the neighbouring IJBswhere the Board's Strategic Plan is likely to have a significant impact on their Strategic Plans, and makes representations on behalf of the Board to those other integration authorities where the interests and objectives of the Board and its Strategic Plan may be affected by the Strategic Plans elsewhere .
+The Parties will support the Board in putting in place a process and system to secure close collaboration, co-operation and the sharing of relevant information amongst the Chief Officers of the Lothian IJBs and amongst their Strategic Planning Groups.
+The Parties shall ensure through the line management arrangements for the Chief Officer set out in the Scheme, that the Chief Officer provides information to the Neighbouring IJBs where the Board's Strategic Plan is likely to have a significant impact on their Strategic Plans, and makes representations on behalf of the Board to those other integration authorities where the interests and objectives of the Board and its Strategic Plan may be affected by the Strategic Plans elsewhere.

-In particular, the Parties will provide the support the Board requires for the adoption of arrangements and processes which ensure that the strategic impacts on the neighbouring IJBsand their Strategic Plans are brought to the attention of the Board in its decision making, both in regard to integration functions and other functions and services which are not delegated.
+In particular, the Parties will provide the support the Board requires for the adoption of arrangements and processes which ensure that the strategic impacts on the Neighbouring IJBs and their Strategic Plans are brought to the attention of the Board in its decision making, both in regard to Integration Functions and other functions and services which are not delegated.

-Lothian Hospitals Strategic Plan, and the Lothian Strategic Development Framework
+6.3 Lothian Hospitals Strategic Plan, and the Lothian Strategic Development Framework

-The health board has developed a plan (the 'Lothian Hospitals Strategic Plan') to support the Lothian IJBs to fulfil their duties.
-The Lothian Hospitals Strategic Plan does not and will not bind the Board and the strategic plans of the Lothian IJBs have informed the Lothian Hospital Strategic Plan.
+NHS Lothian has developed a plan (the "Lothian Hospitals Strategic Plan") to support the Lothian IJBs to fulfil their duties.
+The Lothian Hospitals Strategic Plan does not and will not bind the Board and the strategic plans of the Lothian IJBs have informed the Lothian Hospitals Strategic Plan.
 The Lothian Hospitals Strategic Plan encompasses both functions delegated to the Lothian IJBs and functions that are not so delegated.

-The Lothian Hospitals Strategic Plan was developed in partnership with the Lothian IJBs where integration functions are delivered by the health baord in a hospital.
-It reflects the relevant provisions of the Strategic Plans prepared by the respective Lothian IJBs, as well as the health board's plans for non delegated functions.
+The Lothian Hospitals Strategic Plan was developed in partnership with the Lothian IJBs where Integration Functions are delivered by NHS Lothian in a hospital.
+It reflects the relevant provisions of the Strategic Plans prepared by the respective Lothian IJBs, as well as NHS Lothian's plans for non delegated functions.

-The purpose of the Lothian Hospital Strategic Plan is to ensure that planning for hospital functions and use of hospital facilities are:
+The purpose of the Lothian Hospitals Strategic Plan is to ensure that planning for hospital functions and use of hospital facilities:-

-(a) responsive to and supports each Strategic Plan prepared by the Lothian IJBs for delegated functions; and

-(b) supports the requirement of the health board to deliver hospital services required by the Board and other hospital services that are not the responsibility of the Lothian IJBs (e.g. tertiary, trauma, surgical, planned and children's services).
+- (a) are responsive to and support each Strategic Plan prepared by the Lothian IJBs for Delegated Functions - (b) support the requirement of NHS Lothian to deliver hospital services required by the Board and other hospital services that are not the responsibility of the Lothian IJBs (e.g. tertiary, trauma, surgical, planned and children's services)